OECD COP29 Virtual Pavilion

 Accelerating credible net-zero transitions: From planning to action

-National and international frameworks on climate transition plans developed by corporates and financial institutions have significantly increased in recent years.
-This increased guidance and attention to transition planning at company level, has helped fuel a recent acceleration in activity among corporates and financial institutions in developing transition plans, mainly in advanced economies.
-This session brings together key international stakeholders to discuss what is needed to accelerate the development of transition plans, progress to date, emerging challenges and how they could be solved or mitigated.
+National and international frameworks on climate transition plans developed by corporations and financial institutions have significantly increased in recent years.
+This increased guidance and focus on transition planning at the company level has helped fuel a recent surge in activity among corporates and financial institutions, particularly in advanced economies.
+This session brings together key international stakeholders to discuss what is needed to accelerate the development of transition plans, review the progress made to date and address merging challenges and potential solutions.

-KimiyoHirowatari (Mitsubishi Heavy Industries, Ltd.)SatoshiIkeda (Financial Services Agency, Japan)PamelaLee (Monetary Authority of Singapore)YutakaMatsuzawa (Ministry of Environment, Japan)MathildeMesnard (OECD)YasutoshiMiyamoto (Nippon Life Insurance Company)CarmenNuzzo (Transition Pathway Initiative Centre)
+KimiyoHirowatari (Mitsubishi Heavy Industries, Ltd.)SatoshiIkeda (Financial Services Agency, Japan)PamelaLee (Monetary Authority of Singapore)YutakaMatsuzawa (Ministry of Environment, Japan)MathildeMesnard (OECD)YasutoshiMiyamoto (Nippon Life Insurance Company)CarmenNuzzo (Transition Pathway Initiative (TPI) Centre, London School of Economics (LSE))

 12:00 - 13:00